 Download our In-Situ Calibration Verification flyer.

-- (1) CAR (Climate Action Reserve) is a national offsets program working to ensure integrity, transparency, and financial value in the U.S. carbon market.
+- (1) CAR (Climate Action Reserve) is a national offsets program that ensures integrity, transparency, and financial value in the U.S. carbon market.
 It establishes regulatory-quality standards for developing, quantifying, and verifying greenhouse gas (GHG) emission reduction projects in North America.
 CAR operates alongside a related program, the California Climate Action Registry (California Registry), created by California in 2001 to address climate change through voluntary calculation and public emissions reporting.

 - (2) CDM Methodologies, ACM 0001, “Methodological tool to determine the mass flow of a greenhouse gas in gaseous stream” (EB61 Report, Annex 11, Page 1).